ooni/probe-cli/docs/design/dd-007-throttling.md

 process of handshadking and then downloading a web page.
-However, because very long downloads could collect lots of "read" events, and because we want to limit the maximum amount of "read" events we collected to 64, we have also introduced the following, complementary metrics to investigate throttling.
+However, because very long downloads could collect lots of "read" events, and because we want to limit the maximum amount of "read" events we collected to 64, we have also introduced the following, complementary metric to investigate throttling.

 ### Download speed metrics